Jump to accessibility statement Skip to content

-When studying engineering at the University of Sunderland, you’ll be encouraged to spend a paid year in industry in your third year to really enhance your skills and gain vital work experience that employers crave.
+When studying engineering, you’ll be encouraged to spend a paid year in industry in your third year to enhance your skills and gain vital work experience that employers crave.
 Here, Derek Dixon, Admissions Tutor for Mechanical Engineering, shares his top tips for securing your dream internship.
-Will you follow in the footsteps of previous students who have undergone placements at Jaguar, Nissan, Delphi Powertrain Systems and GlaxoSmithKline?
+Will you follow in the footsteps of previous students who've undergone placements at Jaguar, Nissan, Delphi Powertrain Systems and GlaxoSmithKline?

 Placements will provide you with vital industry experience